vict01/ComparisonSearch/README.md

 #### Test Explanation:
 - doComparisonSearch: Run a happy path testing in wich the customer do a comparison search entering all valid values.
-- validateSearchResult: Run a happy path testing in wich the customer validate if the search result corredonds to the input data.
+- validateSearchResult: Run a happy path testing in wich the customer validate if the search result corresponds to the input data.
 - doComparisonSearchWithAmountInBlank: Run a negative test case in wich the customer do a comparison search leaving in blank the amount field.
 ##